The Issue With The COVID Bailout

 What I’d like to see is at least some provisions around the money that’s going to inevitably be doled out to large hospitals.
 Right now the government has a ton of leverage, and should use it to get some guarantees out of these hospitals.
 Specifically, I’d like to see:

-Force hospitals into more risk-based contracts - right now a majority of revenue at hospitals still come from fee-for-service contracts where hospitals are paid based on the volume of services instead of the quality/outcomes of services.
+- Force hospitals into more risk-based contracts - right now a majority of revenue at hospitals still come from fee-for-service contract where hospitals are paid based on the volume of services instead of the quality/outcomes of services.

 The new era of practices